 That line sums up the whole force for me.

-For the miniatures, I want one mounted banner for the Veteran Riders and one foot banner for the Fyrd.
-I am hoping we can use the banners from the Barons’ War Command frame, though they may need some extra work to feel significant and revered.
+For the miniatures, I want one mounted banner for the Veteran Riders and one on foot for the Fyrd.
+I am hoping we can use the banners from the Barons’ War Command frame, although they may need some extra work to give them the right presence.

 The Reckoner

-His group will also be armed with two-handed axes and shields.
-They are elite warriors tasked with protecting him.
-Their shields will bear Byland heraldry and feature a gold circle, indicating their role and status within the Warhost.
+His guard will also carry two-handed axes and shields.
+They are elite warriors tasked with keeping him alive.
+Their shields will carry Byland heraldry and a gold circle to show their role and status within the Warhost.

 Building the Miniatures